mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/installing/production/deploying-dcos/opt-out/index.md

-<p class="message--note"><strong>NOTE: </strong>If you have already installed your cluster and would like to disable this in place, you can go through an upgrade with the same <a href="/mesosphere/dcos/2.1/installing/production/advanced-configuration/configuration-reference/"> configuration parameter</a> set.</p>
+<p class="message--note"><strong>NOTE: </strong>If you have already installed your cluster and would like to disable this in place, you can go through an upgrade with the same <a href="/mesosphere/dcos/{{ model.folder_version }}/installing/production/advanced-configuration/configuration-reference/"> configuration parameter</a> set.</p>